Steffanie Strathdee: Leadership in global health

-Since 2008, Strathdee has been Associate Dean of Global Health Sciences with responsibility for oversight of UC San Diego's campus-wide Global Health Institute (GHI), which aims to facilitate research, education, private partnerships across diverse disciplines and to address global health challenges in the 21st century.
-Together with her husband, Thomas Patterson, she has led a large research and training program on the Mexico-US border.
+Between 2008 and 2024, Strathdee was Associate Dean of Global Health Sciences with responsibility for oversight of UC San Diego's campus-wide Global Health Institute (GHI), which facilitated research, education, private partnerships across diverse disciplines and addressed global health challenges in the 21st century.
+Together with her husband at the time, Thomas Patterson, she led a large research and training program on the Mexico-US border.
 She was chief of the Division of Global Public Health in UC San Diego's Department of Medicine until 2017.